Copyright 2003 Nikolas S. Boyd. Permission is granted to copy this document provided this copyright statement is retained in all copies.

 In practice, object-oriented designs entail strong contracts between servers and their clients.
 So, a server object imposes responsibilities (especially for quality) on its clients as preconditions to the proper usage of its services.
 Likewise, a server object offers quality guarantees to its clients (as postconditions and invariants).
 Method preconditions (ensured by clients), method postconditions (ensured by servers), invariants (ensured by servers), constraints, and qualified class names all offer the potential for consideration with respect to quality requirements.

-For example, reconsider Card 15 above.
-This example demonstrates how user stories can be analyzed for their goals, and how apparently simple goals can entail quite elaborate quality and measurement requirements when explored in detail.
-Notice that the definitions of named quality conditions often relate values, e.g., from measurements, like the following:
+For example, reconsider Card 6 above.
+This example demonstrates how policy constraints can be analyzed for their conditions, and how apparently simple constraints can entail quite elaborate quality and measurement requirements when explored in detail.
+Notice that the definitions of named quality conditions often relate values and may entail further decompositions of their measurements, like the following:

 During requirements analysis (and during design), it's often useful to explore how quality themes and conditions decompose into value relations and the measurements and metrics needed to test them.
 Explicitly identifying and naming test conditions also improves the testability of object-oriented designs.
 Intelligence cards can be used to capture and share the results of such analysis.
 Thus, identifying and naming quality conditions and their component value relations can play an important part in ensuring software solution quality.

 Perhaps this extended understanding of responsibilities can help improve our object-oriented designs, especially in the context of CRC cards.
 Both client and server responsibilities can be listed on a CRC card.
 Enumerating only the responsibilities for knowledge and behavior weakens a class design, while also enumerating the respective responsibilities of both a server and its clients strengthens a design into a contract, especially when quality responsibilities are included.
 This simple practice also increases the testability of the design if the quality conditions are ultimately exposed as test methods in the implementation.
-So, this practice can serve as a natural adjunct for test-driven development approaches like extreme programming (XP).9
+So, this practice can serve as a natural adjunct for test-driven development approaches like extreme programming (XP),9 and can also serve as a natural adjunct to language focused approaches like domain-driven design (DDD).10

 expectors: activity participants, users and other stakeholders, business contracts, user stories | ties business activities and activity improvement goals back to business policies and priorities | |||